 Victoria Falls in Zimbabwe

-There’s good reason to visit the Zimbabwean side: the country is home to two-thirds of Victoria Falls, as well as four out of the five waterfalls (Horseshoe Falls, Rainbow Falls, the Main Falls and the Devil’s Cataract) and almost all of the viewing points (16 out of 19), and it’s only on the side of the border the water flows year-round.
+There’s good reason to visit the Zimbabwean side.
+The country is home to two-thirds of Victoria Falls, four of the five waterfalls (Horseshoe Falls, Rainbow Falls, the Main Falls, and the Devil’s Cataract), and almost all of the viewing points (16 out of 19).
+It’s the only side of the border the water flows year-round.

-Zambezi National Park is only a 10-minute drive from town and makes for a great safari experience (especially if you don’t have time to visit other Zimbabwean parks on your trip), with picturesque landscapes and herds of elephant, buffalo, zebra, giraffe and sable in a backdrop of picturesque riverine landscapes.
+Zambezi National Park is only a 10-minute drive from town and makes for a great safari experience (especially if you don’t have time to visit other Zimbabwean parks on your trip), with gorgeous landscapes and herds of elephant, buffalo, zebra, giraffe, and sable set against a backdrop of picturesque riverine landscapes.

 Highlights of the Region

-Seeing Victoria Falls is undoubtedly the top highlight of any visit, but there are more ways than one to take in the powerful display of cascading water.
-First up should be a viewing experience on foot: pay the entrance fee to Victoria Falls National Park and take your time to walk the cliffside trails that offer 16 viewpoints of the falls from different angles.
-Then it’s time for a bird’s eye perspective: take a ride in a helicopter flying high above the falls for truly spectacular photos of “the smoke that thunders” – this is particularly dramatic during the high-water season of February to May, when the mist and spray are propelled high into the air.
-If you’re lucky to be visiting Victoria Falls during a full moon after rainy season when the falls are in full flow, then don’t miss doing a trip to see the falls at night to witness a lunar rainbow or a “moon bow” – the rare and very special sight of a nighttime rainbow reflected in the water.
+Seeing Victoria Falls is undoubtedly the top highlight of any visit.
+Still, there are more ways than one to take in the powerful display of cascading water.
+First up should be a viewing experience on foot.
+Pay the entrance fee to Victoria Falls National Park and take your time to walk the cliffside trails that offer 16 viewpoints of the falls from different angles.

-Spot more than 400 species including the highlights of Pel’s fishing owl, African finfoot, goliath heron and migratory African skimmers.
-Go on self-guided game drives to spot wildlife easily on the 50-kilometre-long network of roads that trace the Zambezi River – the northern boundary of the park – and take along a packed lunch to eat at one of the picturesque picnic sites along the river.
+Spot more than 400 species, including the highlights of Pel’s fishing owl, African finfoot, Goliath heron, and migratory African skimmers.
+Go on self-guided game drives to spot wildlife easily on the 50km (31mi) long network of roads that trace the Zambezi River – the northern boundary of the park – and take along a packed lunch to eat at one of the picturesque picnic sites along the river.

-The best place to browse is the Elephant’s Walk Shopping and Artist Village, which has different galleries and boutiques stocked with sculptures made out of materials such as soapstone, wire and quartz, ironwood carvings and souvenirs such as wooden walking sticks with an animal head carved on top, clothes and bags made out of local fabrics, and beautiful jewelry.
+The best place to browse is the Elephant’s Walk Shopping and Artist Village, which has different galleries and boutiques stocked with sculptures made of materials such as soapstone, wire and quartz, and ironwood.
+The village is famous for its carvings and souvenirs, such as wooden walking sticks with an animal head carved on top, clothes and bags made from local fabrics, and beautiful jewelry.

 Practical Advice About the Region

-Built just a few years ago, Victoria Falls Airport is a short drive outside of town and has direct flights from Johannesburg and Harare.
-Another way of reaching Victoria Falls is by train – either the budget-friendly Mosi-Oa-Tunya, from Bulawayo, or the very luxurious Rovos Rail from Pretoria in South Africa.
+Built just a few years ago, Victoria Falls Airport is a short drive outside town and has direct flights from Johannesburg and Harare.
+Another way of reaching Victoria Falls is by train – either the budget-friendly Mosi-Oa-Tunya, from Bulawayo or the very luxurious Rovos Rail from Pretoria in South Africa.

-The town of Victoria Falls has an excellent range of lodging options, including campsites, backpackers with dorm rooms and going up to all-inclusive luxury lodges.
-Some hotels are within walking distance from Victoria Falls, and others have a free shuttle bus that takes you to the entrance of the Victoria Falls National Park entrance.
+The town of Victoria Falls has an excellent range of lodging options, including campsites, backpackers with dorm rooms, and all-inclusive luxury lodges.
+Some hotels are within walking distance from Victoria Falls, and others have a free shuttle bus that takes you to the Victoria Falls National Park entrance.

-You don’t need a guide to see the falls, as it’s very easy to do a self-guided tour with well-marked paths and signs, but if you want to learn more about the history of the falls and the local flora and fauna, then hiring a guide or booking a guided tour from your hotel is a good idea.
+You don’t need a guide to see the falls, as it’s very easy to do a self-guided tour with well-marked paths and signs, but if you want to learn more about the history of the falls and the local flora and fauna, hiring a guide or booking a guided tour from your hotel is a good idea.

-Seeing Victoria Falls during and after the rainy season (from February to May), when the Zambezi River is in full flow, means that you are guaranteed to get completely soaked by mist and spray.
-You’ll definitely need to wear a plastic poncho and to cover your camera carefully in a waterproof bag or casing.
-Be careful taking photos, because waves of spray can hit you suddenly before you’ve had a chance to protect your camera.
+Seeing Victoria Falls during and after the rainy season (from February to May), when the Zambezi River is in full flow, means you’re guaranteed to get completely soaked by mist and spray.
+You’ll need to wear a plastic poncho and carefully cover your camera in a waterproof bag or casing.
+Be careful taking photos because waves of mist can suddenly hit you before you’ve had a chance to protect your camera.

 The visa costs US$50, which is cheaper than buying two separate visas for Zimbabwe and Zambia.
-It’s s valid for 30 days and allows you to cross between Zimbabwe and Zambia as many times as you like.
-It also allows you to cross into Botswana for the day as long as you return to Zambia or Zimbabwe the same day – which is perfect for doing a day trip to visit Chobe National Park.
+It’s valid for 30 days and allows you to cross between Zimbabwe and Zambia as many times as you like.
+It also allows you to cross into Botswana for the day as long as you return to Zambia or Zimbabwe the same day – perfect for making a day trip to visit Chobe National Park.

-Victoria Falls really does have something for everyone: solo travellers will discover friendly, welcoming local people and find plenty of opportunities to meet up with other travellers on group activities and in restaurants and bars, families will find a host of experiences suited for kids, such as the Victoria Falls Canopy Tour.
+Victoria Falls really does have something for everyone: solo travelers will discover friendly, welcoming local people and find plenty of opportunities to meet up with other travelers on group activities and in restaurants and bars.
+Families will find various experiences suited for kids, such as the Victoria Falls Canopy Tour.